-In fact, according to Stats Perform’s award-winning research team, Betts is the first position player to be traded after posting a Stats Perform WAR over 5 in four straight seasons with the same team since Ken Griffey Jr. was dealt from the Seattle Mariners to the Cincinnati Reds in February of 2000.
+In many ways, Los Angeles’ acquisition of Betts in the offseason was historic.
+The 27-year-old outfielder was the first position player to be traded after posting a Stats Perform WAR over 5 in four straight seasons with the same team since Ken Griffey Jr. was dealt from the Seattle Mariners to the Cincinnati Reds in February of 2000.

 |Eddie Collins, Phi||1911-14||6.7||7.7||7.9||8.5||White Sox|